ezsystems/commerce-documentation/docs/guide/search/search_cookbook/indexer_plugin_for_custom_field_types.md

 The indexer is a class that implements the `DocumentMapperPluginInterface` interface from `ezplatform-solr-search-engine`.

-It enables indexing additional data Solr.
+It enables indexing additional data with Solr.
 For example, it enables searching with additional complex data type like specification matrix, variant matrix, etc., as conditions.

 The interface has the following methods that must be implemented: